CampLog

 Don't buy that $40 Walmart tent.
 If it rains, you, and all of your clothes, sleeping bags and so forth, will get wet.
 That ends your weekend early on an unpleasant note.
 Friends of ours were thrilled with their $30 Walmart tent until their white Lab woke up at 2 AM and shook himself off inside the tent!

-Get a footprint to use as a groundcloth under your tent.
-This will keep you dry should it rain.
-These match the dimensions of your tent and go for around $40.
-Me, being the skinflint that I am, I use a blue poly tarp for this.
-It's a little too big compared to the footprint to our tent, but you can get these at half the cost of the footprint (buy the tarp at Walmart or wherever).
+Alternately you can use a blue poly tarp for this.
+If it's a little too big compared to the footprint of your tent, you can cut it with a scissors to the right size.
+You can get these at half the cost of the footprint (buy the tarp at Walmart or wherever).
 I think I got mine for $15-20.

 Some tents have an add-on vestibule—essentially a mud room—that can keep your boots dry if it rains.
 In nice weather, we leave ours off for easier access.
 Again, you could substitute with a second tarp.